-Pilotage Exemption Certificates (PEC) are available to masters or first mates with the required experience of sailing into and out of Harwich Harbour on a regular basis.
+Pilotage Exemption Certificates (PEC) are available to masters or deck officers with the required experience of sailing into and out of Harwich Harbour on a regular basis.

 Harwich Haven Authority is responsible for assessing applicants and issuing Pilotage Exemption Certificates; these are based on very specific criteria and applicable only to the vessels the applicants regularly sail on.

 As well as having the required experience, a Pilot Exemption Certificate applicant must undergo in-depth training and sit an exam to prove that he or she has the required skills and knowledge of the approaches, estuary and port to navigate to their berth without a pilot.

 Pilotage Exemption Certificates must be renewed annually.
 Harwich Haven Authority has a statutory duty to regularly review the training needs of Pilotage Exemption Certificate holders.

 How to apply for a Pilotage Exemption Certificate

 Download the application form below, complete and return.